 Are actuaries in demand?

-Actuaries currently enjoy very high levels of demand, and the decade ahead looks to continue the profession’s growth.
-The BLS projects an 18% rise in actuary jobs in the United States from 2019-2029.
+Actuaries currently enjoy very high levels of demand, and the decade ahead looks bright.
+The BLS projects a 24% rise in actuary jobs in the United States from 2020-2030.

 How much do actuarial scientists make?

 BLS analysis from 2020 found that actuaries earn average annual salaries of $111,030 Given the profession's strong growth profile, stability, and high pay, labor market experts routinely include actuarial science as one of the best business-related subjects to study.

 What can I do after a master's in actuarial science?

 Most graduates proceed to sit for the standardized examinations that lead to actuary licensure.
 Others proceed into different career tracks in the insurance, banking, finance, investing, and financial services industries.

 Is a master's in actuarial science worth it?